gregallensworth/L.Control.BootstrapModal/README.md

 # Usage

+For a quick start, see the *example* folder, or the live demo: http://gregallensworth.github.io/L.Control.BootstrapModal/

 Assuming that you already have a Bootstrap modal set up on your page, and already have a Leaflet map running, the control runs like this:

 ```